 Why Every Guy Needs a Pair (or Two) of Business Casual Shoes

-But if you really want to make a strong impression and let everyone know you mean business, then keep the sneakers for off-duty style.
+You want to make a strong impression and let everyone know you mean business, so keep the sneakers for off-duty style.

 Besides, when you have a big presentation, or a meeting with an important client or your boss, you want to put your best foot forward.
 And you’ll make a better impression if that foot is wearing something classy and not your beat down Nikes.